ixaxtav/xpost-sentiment-predictor/READMe.md

-# X-Post Sentimental Analysis Predictor with TensorFlow.js
+# Text Sentimental Analysis Predictor with TensorFlow.js

 A lightweight Node.js script that analyzes the sentiment of a user-provided sentence using the Universal Sentence Encoder (USE) from TensorFlow.js.
 It compares the input to predefined positive, negative, and neutral reference sentences using cosine similarity.